The-Bug-Bashers/wayshare-frontend/README.md

 # Wayshare
 Klimschutz auf dem Weg zur Schule

+This is the GitHub repo from the "wayshare" app.
+The app is used to connect people to come to school more climate-friendly.

-Please note that this project is still in its beta phase and not ready to be used yet.
+Please note that this project is still in it's beta phase and not ready to be used yet.
 -